RawIron/gatling-loadtest-game/README.md

-# gatling-scala-game
+## Load Test a simple Game API
-load testing a REST-ful api of a game back-end with gatling
+load testing an API of a game back-end with Gatling

+API spec is done with Swagger.
+Load tests are written using Gatling.

+### Run the load tests